 What do I bring?

-Plenty of humor and enthusiasm (!) and standard backpacking gear e.g. backpack (for working on the trails) sleeping bag, hiking boots, some light shoes too, an overall or other tough clothes, sun protection, cool and warm clothing; nights in winter can drop to -5°, summer days can reach +40°.
+Plenty of humour and enthusiasm and standard backpacking gear e.g. backpack (for working and staying out on the trails) sleeping bag, hiking boots, some light shoes too, an overall or other tough clothes, sun protection, cool and warm clothing; nights in winter can drop to -5°, summer days can reach +40°.
 And of course you’ll need a valid visa for South Africa and appropriate travel and health insurance.

 WWOOFing is a holiday activity, that will change your look at life!!!
 Let’s WWOOF :o)